mcarr-and/go-gin-marshalling/README.md

 * Helm chart to add Gin Server and Database
 * Skaffold to set up the K8s cluster for this project.

-## Source Sites for creating this project
+## Bibliography of sites used for creating this project:

 Golang tutorial for Gin music store: https://go.dev/doc/tutorial/web-service-gin.